 A Forex Trader’s Guide to the Pakistani Rupee

 The Pakistani Rupee is Pakistan’s official legal tender and has the Forex code PKR.
-The State Bank of Pakistan is the country’s central bank, and they are charged with controlling and issuing the currency as well as setting the interest rates and monetary policies.
-Most commonly, the symbol used to represent the rupee is Rs and in Pakistan the currency may be referred to either as “rupees”, “rupaye” or “rupaya”.
-There are several other currencies in the world known as Rupees, however these are distinct entities and are separate from the Pakistani Rupee which is only used in Pakistan and in no other country.
+The State Bank of Pakistan is the country’s central bank, and it is charged with controlling and issuing the currency as well as setting the interest rates and monetary policies.
+Most commonly, the symbol used to represent the rupee is Rs, and in Pakistan the currency may be referred to either as “rupees”, “rupaye” or “rupaya”.
+There are several other currencies in the world known as Rupees.
+However, these are distinct entities and are separate from the Pakistani Rupee, which is only used in Pakistan and in no other country.

 The History of the Pakistani Rupee

 The term Rupiya originated from the Sanskrit word “rupya” which translates as “coin of silver” or “stamped”.
 The word Rupaya was first used during the period 1540 to 1545 CE when the coin was introduced by the ruler Sher Shah Suri.
 The Pakistani Rupee as we know it today was first circulated in the country after the British Raj was dissolved in 1947.
-At first, British Indian bank notes and coins were used as legal tender with the word “Pakistan” stamped over the face, however new bank notes and coins were put into use in 1948 for the new Rupee currency.
-Similar to the Indian Rupee, the Pakistani Rupee was originally broken down into 16 annas of 4 pice or 12 pie, however in 1961 the currency became decimalised and instead, the Rupee was divided into 100 pice (or paise).
+At first, British Indian bank notes and coins were used as legal tender with the word “Pakistan” stamped over the face.
+However, new bank notes and coins were put into use in 1948 for the new Rupee currency.
+Similarly to the Indian Rupee, the Pakistani Rupee was originally broken down into 16 annas of 4 pice or 12 pie, but in 1961 the currency was decimalised, and the Rupee was instead divided into 100 pice (or paise).
 No paise coins have been issued since 1994.

 Pakistan’s Economy and Economic Factors